RustCrypto/password-hashes/bcrypt-pbkdf/README.md

 Pure Rust implementation of the [`bcrypt_pbkdf`] password-based key derivation function, a custom derivative of PBKDF2 [used in OpenSSH].

-## SemVer Policy

-- All on-by-default features of this library are covered by SemVer
-- MSRV is considered exempt from SemVer as noted above

 ## License

 Licensed under either of: